-In some cases, the Organisation may wish to also claim a specific source for its verified products (plot of land, subnational region or country, a specific Community or Indigenous Group area, smallholder farm etc.).
-This may be crucial to achieve compliance with regulatory requirements (such as the European Union Deforestation Regulation) or with brand sustainability requirements and it is possible under the segregation model.
+In some cases, the Organisation may also wish to claim a specific source for its verified products (plot of land, subnational region or country, specific Community or Indigenous Group area, smallholder farm etc.).
+Promoting products with specific origins or fulfilling purchasing, sourcing or other policies may be relevant.
+The segregation model allows such claims to be made for particular sources.

-Input from known specific sources shall be segregated from other compliant material from different sources and from other material not sourced as compliant.

-Depending on the level of traceability of the product, additional claims will be available (see the Claims and Seal Use Standard).
+Input from the known specific sources shall be segregated from other compliant materials from different sources and other materials not sourced as compliant.
+Depending on the product's traceability level, the Organisation can then add additional claims on the source of the product.
+See the SP-04 - "The Requirements for Claims and Seal Use" for additional information regarding claims allowed.